 Tip #4: Water is the Lubricant For Life

 But don’t over do it.
 The two biggest mistakes that every rookie can make is providing too much or too little of nature’s sweet nectar.
 While every plant is different, as a general rule, your lovely leafy dependents need to be watered once a week.
 In hotter locations this can be more frequent and plants accustomed to arid environments can forego a drink or too if needs must.

 My best advice is to choose a selection of plants that suit your personality.
 If you are often away from home, then plants such as a Cacti will forgive you.
 If you are a natural born and excessive care-giver then the Zebra plant will take everything you’ve got.

 Tip #5: The Planter is Your Limit

 As a beginner gardener, your potential extends well beyond what you can foresee.
 What will your skills be like in 2 years, 5 years or even 10 years?
 The same goes for the growth of your plants.
 Planter size matters.
 You don’t want to stifle growth so choose a container that is 2 – 4 inches larger in diameter than your plant or its root mass.

 Planters generally come in sizes from 10 – 18 inches for house plants and 10 inches is perfect for succulents such as Jade pants.
 Above that, from 24 – 30 inches, these planters are useful for small trees with large root systems and can even accommodate apple trees.

 So that wraps up our indoor gardening for beginners cheat sheet.
 The next step is also crucial.
 Get out there and buy your plant!
 Of course, where there is a plant, there is a planter.
-Look through our catalogue to really get your juices going.
+Look through our product collection to really get your juices going.
 There is a planter for any style for any space you can imagine.